liaolianggui/llg.github.io/_pages/about.md

 ## News

-+ I received the National Scholarship for doctoral students.
++ I received the Doctoral Innovation Awards.
 + One paper accepted by T-PAMI'24
 + One paper accepted by CVPR'24
 + I received the CCF-CV Academic Emerging Scholar Award in 2023.